Between the Buried and Me (album)

 Between the Buried and Me is the debut studio album by the American progressive metal band Between the Buried and Me.
 It was produced by Jamie King and was released on April 30, 2002 through Lifeforce Records.

+This is the band's only studio album with drummer and clean vocalist Will Goodyear.
+A music video was released for the song "Aspirations" and was directed by Ian Larson.